dougeby/IntuneDocs/intune/role-based-access-control.md

 9. For **Scope**, choose a group containing the users who the member above will be allowed to manage.
 <br></br>
-10. When you are done, click **OK**.
+10. When you're done, choose **OK**.
 The new assignment is displayed in the list of assignments.

 ### Intune RBAC table